 It's like this BS of lights on the beach and turtles.

-Folks, there's so much liberal fraud out there that has resulted in the resulted in the loss of common sense, day-to-day freedom.
+Folks, there's so much liberal fraud out there that has resulted in the loss of common sense, day-to-day freedom.

 It's a bunch of lies for the purposes of advancing the liberal ideology.